ibm-mas/ansible-devops/ibm/mas_devops/roles/amqstreams/README.md

 - Default Value: None

 ### kafka_user_name
-- Environment Variable: `The name of the user to setup in the cluster for MAS`.
+The name of the user to setup in the cluster for MAS.

 - Environment Variable: `KAFKA_USER_NAME`
 - Default Value: `masuser`